smxzehvb/unemployment-gap/python/readme.md

   * kneed==0.7.0

-Development was done on a desktop running 64-bit Pop!_OS 20.04 LTS (a flavor of Ubuntu) with GNOME version 3.36.8.
+Development was done on a desktop running 64-bit Pop!_OS 22.04 LTS (a flavor of Ubuntu), with Intel Core i7-6700 CPU @3.40GHz ×8 and 32GB RAM.

-## Conversion crosswalk
+## Functions Conversion Crosswalk

 | matlab file | python function | python file/notes |